Jez Lowe: Recent projects

 In January 2018, Lowe published his first novel, The Dillen Doll, through the independent publisher Badapple Books.
 The story of the novel includes many references to traditional North East of England folk songs, many of which are included on a CD, also called The Dillen Doll, presented as a continuous "suite" of music and songs which culminates in the song "Dol Li A", upon which the story is based.
 A second novel, The Corly Croons, was published in 2019, and a third, "Piper's Lonnen", in 2022, together with a 5-track CD of songs and pipe-tunes mentioned in the book, featuring long-time collaborator Andy May on Northumbrian Pipes.
+Lowe's fourth novel, "The Keeker Seam" was published in May 2024, and features many references to the coal-mining songs of North East England as part of its narrative.
+Several of these, plus a newly-composed song also entitled "The Keeker Seam", were recorded by Lowe and are available as downloads from his website.
+As with the previous two books, the character of Evan Piper is central to the story.

 The final series of the BBC Radio Ballads, The Ballad of The Great War, came to an end in November 2018.
 This series has featured more than a dozen Jez Lowe songs (bringing it to a total of over fifty of his songs that have been used since the "new" radio Ballads project began in 2006).
 Lowe also provided the lyrics to John Tams's theme music for this series, entitled "The Cherry-Cheeked Optimists", from episodes two to five.
 An off-shoot from the Radio Ballads, a project called The Ballads of Child Migration, also features three Jez Lowe songs and was released on CD in 2015.
 Two further songs were composed by Jez for inclusion in a BBC Radio Two production of Michael Morpurgo's book Alone on a Wide, Wide Sea in 2017, which is linked to the Child Migration project.

 Broadcasting

 As well as the BBC Radio Ballads series, Lowe has also made several broadcasts for BBC radio, starting with a series of five programmes in 1999 called A Song For Geordie, which he scripted and introduced.
 It was a comprehensive introduction to the many aspects of folk music from North East England, and included interviews with Ed Pickford, Benny Graham, Vin Garbutt, Mark Knopfler, Annie Fentiman, Terri Freeman and others.
 One programme from this series was re-broadcast on BBC 6 Music in 2018.
-He has also been guest presenter on the BBC Radio 4 series Open Country, for a programme about Tynemouth in 2017, a Hallowe'en special in 2021 and a programme to commemorate the 1932 "mass-trespass" on Kinder Scout, a mountain in the Peak District, in 2023.
+He has also been guest presenter on the BBC Radio 4 series Open Country, for a programme about Tynemouth in 2017, a Hallowe'en special in 2021, a programme to commemorate the 1932 "mass-trespass" on Kinder Scout, a mountain in the Peak District, in January 2023, and a programme about a journey taken by 18th century Northumbrian piper Jamie Allen across North Yorkshire.